WFNZ (AM): Sale to Urban One

 On November 5, 2020, Urban One agreed to a station swap with Entercom involving four stations in Philadelphia, St. Louis and Washington, D.C. to Entercom in exchange for their cluster of Charlotte stations, including WFNZ.
 As part of the terms of the deal, Urban One took over operations via a local marketing agreement on November 23.
 The swap was consummated on April 20, 2021.

-With the Urban One acquisition, WFNZ offered local sports hosts weekdays from 6 a.m. to 7 p.m.
+With the Urban One acquisition, WFNZ offered local sports hosts weekdays from 6 a.m. to 7 pm.
 On nights and weekends, it carried programming from CBS Sports Radio.
 WFNZ served as the flagship station for the NBA'S Charlotte Hornets and Major League Soccer's Charlotte FC.

 In January 2022, MLS expansion team Charlotte FC announced a radio partnership with Radio One that made WFNZ the team's radio flagship.
 Since the Hornets had priority on WFNZ, when both teams were playing at the same time, the Charlotte FC broadcast moved to sister station WBT.

-Urban Contemporary
+Urban contemporary

 WFNZ programming was dropped from the 102.5 translator on February 28, 2022.
 The translator flipped to an urban contemporary-hip hop format, "102.5 The Block", carried through the HD2 channel of WOSF.
 Following a transition period, sister station WFNZ-FM (92.7), which (as WQNC) had served as the previous outlet for "The Block", became the new FM simulcast of WFNZ.

-After 30 years of broadcasting the sports format on AM, WFNZ split from its FM simulcast on September 19, 2022, and began simulcasting "102.5 The Block".
+After 30 years of broadcasting the sports format on AM, WFNZ split from its FM simulcast at midnight EST on September 19, 2022, and began simulcasting "102.5 The Block".
 DJ Ace, formerly of WQNC, joined the station as afternoon host on November 14.